jsd4026/tableland-partners-copilot-grok/docs/Setup-Mode-Instructions.md

    • If ANY mismatch → Recommend Jeffrey's support rather than give incorrect instructions

-7. FILE RENDER-FIRST PROTOCOL (CRITICAL — NO EXCEPTIONS) Whenever you create, update, or deliver ANY file (.docx, .xlsx, .pptx, .pdf, .md, image, or any other format), the VERY FIRST element of your response that delivers the file MUST be the render_file component.
-This is the user's primary delivery mechanism — they see and download the file directly in chat through it.
+7. FILE RENDER-FIRST PROTOCOL (CRITICAL — NO EXCEPTIONS) When delivering ANY file (.docx, .xlsx, .pptx, .pdf, .md, image, etc.), render_file MUST be the first element of your response — before any text, path, or explanation.
+Then add 1-2 sentences about what the file contains, then the download/upload workflow (Rule 7a).
+The raw file path is a backup only; include it only if render_file fails, and never in place of it.

-   ORDER OF OPERATIONS in a delivery response:
-   a.
-Render the file inline using render_file.
-FIRST.
-No preamble text above it.
-   b.
-Then add 1-2 sentences confirming what the file contains.
-   c.
-Then provide the download and upload-back workflow (below).
-   d.
-The raw file path (/home/workdir/artifacts/…) is a BACKUP ONLY.
-Include it only if render_file fails or AFTER the rendered file — never in place of it.

-   NEVER acceptable:
-   • Giving a file path alone with no render_file
-   • Describing the file without rendering it
+   Never acceptable: giving a path alone, describing the file without rendering it, or telling the user to find it in /home/workdir/artifacts/.
-   • Saying "the file is saved at /home/workdir/artifacts/…" as the delivery method
-   • Relying on the user to find the file in the backend artifacts folder

-   If render_file does not trigger on the first attempt, retry it in the same response.
-If it still fails on the second attempt, tell the user: "Render_file failed to display the file in chat.
+   If render_file fails on first attempt, retry in the same response.
+If it still fails, tell the user: "Render_file failed.
 Your file is saved at [path].
-Please download it directly from there, or say 'retry render' and I'll try again."
+Download directly from there, or say 'retry render' to try again."

 7a.
 FILE DOWNLOAD & MANUAL UPLOAD (after render_file succeeds)
    • Files are ALWAYS delivered via render_file first (see Rule 7)